sapanparikh18/refactor/index.md

 ### INTRODUCE LOCAL EXTENSION
-There may be a scenario where a library class does not have a several methods you need.
+There may be a scenario where a library class does not have several methods you need.
 In such a case a new class should be created by either extension or delegation which includes the methods you need.

 ### ENCAPSULATE COLLECTIONS